readthedocs/readthedocs.org/docs/user/guides/setup-single-sign-on-github-gitlab-bitbucket.rst

 Grant access to import a project
 --------------------------------

-When SSO with a VCS provider is enabled, only owners of the Read the Docs organization can import projects.
+When SSO with a Git provider is enabled, only owners of the Read the Docs organization can import projects.
-Adding users as owners of your organization will give them permissions to import projects.

-To be able to import a project, that user must have **admin** permissions in the VCS repository associated.
+To be able to import a project, a user must have:

+#. **admin** permissions in the associated Git repository.
+#.
+Ownership rights to the Read the Docs organization

 Revoke access to a project
 --------------------------